TanStack/query/docs/src/pages/docs/guides/updates-from-mutation-responses.md

 const { status, data, error } = useQuery(['todo', { id: 5 }], fetchTodoByID)
 ```

-You might want to tight the `onSuccess` logic into a reusable mutation, for that you can
+You might want to tie the `onSuccess` logic into a reusable mutation, for that you can
 create a custom hook like this:

 ```js